pangz-lab/ng-cloudflare-turnstile/projects/README.md

 An intuitive, lightweight and easy to integrate [cloudflare-turnstile](https://developers.cloudflare.com/turnstile/) component for Angular.

-- This is a full implementation of the cloudflare-turnstile for Angular.
+- Easy to use Angular cloudflare-turnstile component.
+- Fully supports the official library properties and callbacks.
-- All properties and callbacks + other utilities are available for an easier integration.
+- Utilities and classes are provided for an easier integration and user-experience.
 ## 📥 Install
 ```bash
 npm i @pangz/ng-cloudflare-turnstile